forman/extendit/README.md

 ```

 Extensions can provide contributions to defined contribution points.
-Contributions are encoded in the `contributes` object of an extension's
+Contributions are encoded in the `contributes` value of an extension's
 `package.json`:

 ```json